RaviTambade/TAP/notes/FAQ.md

 - What computer equipment do I need for bootcamp?
-    Great question!
+    - Great question!
 In short, you’ll need good laptop.
 A second monitor/TV/tablet will really help you out.
 You’ll need a Windows, Mac, or Linux computer.
 ChromeOS does not support all the software you will need.
 If you want to use a Linux computer, know that there will be slight differences between your software and what you see on teacher screens.
 Windows is the best platform for a .NET Bootcamp.
 You can use a Mac in a .NET Bootcamp, but you will need to install Windows on it using Apple Boot Camp

-- Specific laptop specs
+- <b>Specific laptop specs<b>
-    <b>CPU:</b>
-    <p>Minimum: At least a dual-core 2Ghz or higher (Intel i3/i5/i7 or AMD equivalent)</p>
+    - CPU:Minimum: At least a dual-core 2Ghz or higher (Intel i3/i5/i7 or AMD equivalent)
-    <p>Recommended: At least quad-core (4 cores) Intel i5 or i7, AMD Ryzen 5/7/9, or (Mac) M1></p>
+    - Recommended: At least quad-core (4 cores) Intel i5 or i7, AMD Ryzen 5/7/9, or (Mac) M1
-    <b>RAM:</b>
-    <p>8 GB or more is ideal </p>
+    - RAM: 8 GB or more is ideal
-    <b>Storage:</b>
-    <p>Please make sure you have at least 15GB free space for software and projects. </p>
-    <p>A Solid State Drive (SSD) recommended for better performance.</p>
+    - Storage: Please make sure you have at least 15GB free space for software and projects.A Solid State Drive (SSD) recommended for better performance.
-    <b>Display: </b>
+    - Display:
-    <p>A 12-inch screen with 1366×768 resolution will serve you well</p>
+        - A 12-inch screen with 1366×768 resolution will serve you well</p>
-    <p>Second Monitor: For remote bootcamps, a second screen is recommended–if you don’t have a monitor for a second screen, you could use a television or potentially a tablet.
+        - Second Monitor: For remote bootcamps, a second screen is recommended–if you don’t have a monitor for a second screen, you could use a television or potentially a tablet.
 Remember it is not essential to have second monitor</p>

-- <b><u>How do I apply?</u></b>
+- How do I apply?
-    It’s easy—start by filling out our application form.
+    - It’s easy—start by filling out our application form.
 The form will be shred to your gmail id.
 Do send email with subject  TAP Fullstack enquiry to <b>ravi.tambade@transflower.in</b> or what app message to <b>9881735801</b>.
 We would send you application form link to your gmail id.
 Once we receive your application form submitted, the Transflower team reviews your responses and selects a limited number of candidates for a video interview.
 This process will ensure your honest and keen interest in TAP.
 Then, you’ll be notified of your admission decision.

+### Transflower at your service